 Lock the Images layer and unlock the layer above, Overlays.

 On Page 1, create a shape using the Rectangle Tool (M) over the right side of the image.
 Set the Fill to C=22 M=24 Y=29 K=4.

 With the shape selected, go to Object > Effects > Transparency, and set the Mode to Multiply.
 Click OK.

 Copy the shape and head down to Page 6.
 Paste onto the page, adjust the Fill to C=35 M=12 Y=12 K=0, and adjust the width and height of the shape, as shown below.

-5. How to Format Typography on Your Portfolio
+5. How to Format the Typography in Your Portfolio

 Use the Type Tool (T) to create a text frame on the front cover, across the center of the image, typing in a title and setting the Font to Bergen Sans Semi Bold, Size 95 pt, and Font Color to [Paper].

-Add more text below set in smaller size Bergen Sans, typing in a subtitle.
+Add more text below set in smaller size of Bergen Sans, typing in a subtitle.